Fastvue

 Website and application monitoring: Tracks the websites and applications employees use during work hours, offering a balanced way to evaluate productivity without delving into private activity.

 Mouse tracking software: Measures mouse movement to infer activity levels.
 Like keystroke logging, this technology often draws criticism for promoting a culture of micromanagement over trust.
-Its implementation in many organizations has spurred the rise of tools like mouse jigglers, which artificially move cursors to simulate activity, demonstrating the pushback from employees against rigid monitoring practices.
+Its implementation in many organizations has spurred the rise of tools like mouse jiggers, which artificially move cursors to simulate activity, demonstrating employees' pushback against rigid monitoring practices.

 Balancing security, transparency, privacy, and productivity: Which monitoring software is right for your team

-In the US, employers are generally permitted to monitor employees on work-issued devices as long as it aligns with the best interests of the business.
-Some state laws mandate that employees provide consent, which is often obtained in employee contracts of internet usage policies that are skimmed over and then thrown into a drive somewhere.
-This means many employees are often unaware that they have consented to monitoring, leading to surprise, concern, and resentment upon discovering their activity is being tracked.
+In the US, employers are generally permitted to monitor employees on work-issued devices as long as it aligns with the business's best interests.
+Some state laws mandate that employees provide consent, which is often obtained via employee contracts that are skimmed over and then thrown into a drive somewhere.
+This means many employees are often unaware that they have consented to monitoring, leading to surprise, concern, and resentment when they discover their activity is being tracked.

-When selecting and implementing employee monitoring software, it's important to balance productivity, privacy, and overall workplace culture.
+When selecting employee monitoring software, it's important to balance productivity, privacy, and overall workplace culture.
 Overly intrusive monitoring can alienate employees, while vague or poorly implemented policies can undermine their trust.

 “Some employers simply don’t understand how to implement responsible data governance practices that limit monitoring to that which is reasonable, necessary, and proportionate,” says Prof. Leonard.